pooley182/Plex-Meta-Manager-Wiki/Settings-Attributes.md

 ## Create Asset Folders
 When using the `assets_for_all` [Library Operation](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Operations-Attributes) folders will be created for each Item in your library for assets to be placed in.

+## Show Missing Season Assets
+When searching for assets for a show if a Season poster is found then this will display all other missing Season posters.

 ## Sync Mode
 Set the default `sync_mode`.
 It can be either `append` when you want to add only and `sync` when you want to add and remove from collections.